National

 People gather at a road block after two people were stabbed in Golders Green

-Two Jewish community patrol guards who were first to the scene of a terror attack in north London have described how they pursued and helped detain the knifeman.
+Officers were assisted by two Jewish community patrol guards who were first to the scene of the attack.

 Newsletters